 - You're going to be sticking that thing in the ground thousands of times in order to cover a search area.
 Even doing it once will be a massive undertaking.

-- Your assumption that the coffin lid will still be intact (after potentially hundreds of years) is probably wrong.
+- The assumption that the coffin lid will still be intact (after potentially hundreds of years) is usually wrong.

 - You may unknowingly hit a buried rock instead of a coffin lid.
 You would have no way of knowing if what you hit was a grave or a rock.